Ju-dyz/MNIST-Performance/README.md

 npm run dev -- --open
 ```

-To create a production version of your app:
+To create a production version of app:

 ```bash
 npm run build
 ```

-To preview tehe production:
+To preview the production:

 ```bash
 npm run preview